richgong/history-by-date/README.md

 extension made me nervous.
 And for good reason, because at one point, Better History was [hijacking your browser to display ads](https://hotforsecurity.bitdefender.com/blog/better-history-chrome-extension-goes-rogue-hijacks-browsers-and-displays-ads-13674.html).

 So I made this.
-An open-source extension for browsing your history by day.
+An open-source extension for browsing your history by date.

 ## Run in development